2020 Call for Proposals: Rennie Fund for the Study of Epilepsy

 The Helen Wills Neuroscience Institute (HWNI) calls for proposals to the Rennie Fund.
-This fund provides 1-year awards to support new research and knowledge development on epilepsy.
+This fund provides 1-year awards to support new research on epilepsy.
 Proposals can be directly related to epilepsy, or to closely related areas in neuroscience.
 The funding amount is in the range of $20-50K, for 1 year of support, for a single research group or a team.
+Funds can be used to support research, development, conferences, and postdoc/graduate student support.
+Faculty salary should be no more than 10% of total expenditures.

 History of Program and Donor

-Since then, the Berkeley Division of the Academic Senate has funded 2-3 grants per year to faculty doing research on epilepsy, as part of the Senate’s faculty grants program.
-Many of those faculty are now affiliated with the HWNI.
-Now the Senate has transferred the fund to HWNI.
+From 1981 to 2017, the Berkeley Division of the Academic Senate funded 2-3 grants per year to faculty doing research on epilepsy as part of the Senate’s faculty grants program.
+Many of those faculty are now affiliated with HWNI.
+In 2017, the Senate transferred the fund to HWNI.

 - Title page listing PI (and co-PIs, if relevant) and department affiliations